A photo of Nadine Kasparian.

 Biography

-Nadine Kasparian is professor of Pediatrics and director of the Heart and Mind Wellbeing Center and the Center for Heart Disease and Mental Health Research.
+I am a professor of Pediatrics and director of the Heart and Mind Wellbeing Center and the Center for Heart Disease and Mental Health Research.

-Nadine's research investigates the factors that shape emotional and neurobiological development in children with critical or chronic illness, particularly congenital heart disease (CHD).
-Her team seeks to understand how experiences of early medical adversity may alter developmental processes, including emotion regulation and stress reactivity, in ways that increase vulnerability to anxiety, depression and other mental health difficulties.
-Nadine's team also explores infant-parent bonding and attachment, and the ways in which we can best support young children and their families in the context of medical illness.
+My research investigates the factors that shape emotional and neurobiological development in children with critical or chronic illness, particularly congenital heart disease (CHD).
+My team seeks to understand how experiences of early medical adversity may alter developmental processes, including emotion regulation and stress reactivity, in ways that increase vulnerability to anxiety, depression and other mental health difficulties.
+My team also explores infant-parent bonding and attachment, and the ways in which we can best support young children and their families in the context of medical illness.
 In partnership with patients, parents and health care providers, the overarching goal is to discover the mechanisms that contribute to developmental risk and resilience, and deliver targeted interventions, strategies and policies to promote health and wellbeing throughout childhood and across the life course.
-Her team pursues this research using methods drawn from clinical and developmental psychology, neurobiology and medical science.
+My team pursues this research using methods drawn from clinical and developmental psychology, neurobiology and medical science.

 BA: Psychology (Honors Class I), University of Sydney, Australia.